Friedrich Nietzsche: Slave revolt in morals

 Art as the single superior counterforce against all will to negation of life, art as the anti-Christian, anti-Buddhist, anti-Nihilist par excellence.

 Nietzsche claimed that the Christian faith as practised was not a proper representation of Jesus' teachings, as it forced people merely to believe in the way of Jesus but not to act as Jesus did; in particular, his example of refusing to judge people, something that Christians constantly did.
 He condemned institutionalised Christianity for emphasising a morality of pity (Mitleid), which assumes an inherent illness in society:

 Christianity is called the religion of pity.
 Pity stands opposed to the tonic emotions which heighten our vitality: it has a depressing effect.
 We are deprived of strength when we feel pity.
 That loss of strength in which suffering as such inflicts on life is still further increased and multiplied by pity.
 Pity makes suffering contagious.

 In Ecce Homo Nietzsche called the establishment of moral systems based on a dichotomy of good and evil a "calamitous error", and wished to initiate a re-evaluation of the values of the Christian world.
 He indicated his desire to bring about a new, more naturalistic source of value in the vital impulses of life itself.

-While Nietzsche attacked the principles of Judaism, he was not antisemitic: in his work On the Genealogy of Morality, he explicitly condemned antisemitism and pointed out that his attack on Judaism was not an attack on contemporary Jewish people but specifically an attack upon the ancient Jewish priesthood who he claimed antisemitic Christians paradoxically based their views upon.
-An Israeli historian who performed a statistical analysis of everything Nietzsche wrote about Jews claims that cross-references and context make clear that 85% of the negative comments are attacks on Christian doctrine or, sarcastically, on Richard Wagner.
+While Nietzsche attacked the principles of Judaism, he was not antisemitic: in his work On the Genealogy of Morality, he explicitly condemned antisemitism and pointed out that his attack on Judaism was not an attack on contemporary Jewish people but specifically an attack upon the ancient Jewish priesthood on whom he claimed antisemitic Christians paradoxically based their views.

 Nietzsche felt that modern antisemitism was "despicable" and contrary to European ideals.
 Its cause, in his opinion, was the growth in European nationalism and the endemic "jealousy and hatred" of Jewish success.
 He wrote that Jews should be thanked for helping uphold a respect for the philosophies of ancient Greece, and for giving rise to "the noblest human being (Christ), the purest philosopher (Baruch Spinoza), the mightiest book, and the most effective moral code in the world".